sandbox-quantum/Tangelo/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tangelo enables users to target various backends.
 In particular, it integrates quantum circuit simulators such as ``qulacs``\ , ``qiskit``\ , ``cirq``, among others.
 We leave it to you to install the packages of your choice, and refer to their own documentation.
 Most packages can be installed through pip or conda easily.
 Tangelo can be used without having a classical quantum chemistry package installed but many chemistry algorithms need one.
 The two quantum chemistry packages that are natively supported are `PySCF <https://pyscf.org/>`_ and `Psi4 <https://psicode.org/>`_, which can be installed through pip or conda.
-It is possible to plug in your own pre-computed integrals and other chemistry calculations done with the tools of your choice, or your own compute backend for executing quantum algorithms.
+It is possible to plug in your own `IntegralSolver <https://github.com/goodchemistryco/Tangelo/blob/develop/tangelo/toolboxes/molecular_computation/integral_solver.py>`_ or pre-computed integrals too.

 Optional: environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^